Timber framing courses

 Large Fire Pit

-After Hours opportunity for carving , spoon making etc
+After Hours opportunities for carving, spoon making etc

 Try your hand at Axe throwing or Archery